bfairkun/LabProtocols/Cut_And_Tag.md

 This protocol is adapted off of the [Cut&Tag benchtop protocol (V3)](https://www.protocols.io/view/bench-top-cut-amp-tag-bcuhiwt6) published by Henikoff lab.
 We adapted some steps to be more convenient for using multichannel pippettes and 96-well plates for easier parallelization.
-The main differences are:
+We have tested this protocol and we think it works similarly well to the original protocol.
+The main changes we made are:
 - In steps where the original protocol has large volume wash steps, we replaced with iterative smaller volume washes (to fit in 96-well PCR plates or strip tubes)
-- A test qPCR is useful easy way to estimate complexity of the library to gauge success without sequencing.
 - Replaced phenol/chloroform cleanup with spin columns (which can be purchased in 96-well plate format). *Note that this probably fine for histone mark profiling where tagmented fragments are usually >200 nt.
 However, this may be inappropriate for transcription factors, which may produce smaller tagmentation fragments that might not bind to spin columns efficiently*
+- tagmentation is done in 60uL volume instead of 300uL volume (but still using the same total amount of tn5 enzyme, therefore, higher concentration of enzyme).
+This is done to make column purification after tagmentation more convenient (the 96-well plate columns don't hold very much volume.)
+- A test qPCR is useful easy way to estimate complexity of the library to gauge success without sequencing.

 ## Before beginning: